-Let’s establish what this actually means!
+First, let’s establish what a business plan actually means.
 At its most basic, a business plan is a description of what you envision for your business.
 They typically look forward to the next three to five years.
-Business plans can be used by the entrepreneur (you) alone as a guide for yourself, as a way to demonstrate your ideas to possible investors, or even to draw in new employees, among other purposes—really, anytime you need to clearly summarize your business and its goals.

 How to create an effective event venue business plan

-This is one of the most important steps to writing an event venue business plan.
-You should be spending lots of time understanding your product, how it fits into the larger market, and the nature of your competition.
+This is one of the most crucial steps to writing an event venue business plan.
+Before you list your event space, you need to envision how its potential uses as well as the neighborhood, your target market, etc. Overall, you should be spending lots of time understanding your product, how it fits into the larger market, and the nature of your competition.

 Decide whether you’re trying to attract investors or just funding the establishment of your event venue yourself.
-This makes a big difference in what kind of information you’ll need to include in the final document—for instance, targeting investors means you’ll want to be especially concise while being explicit about every detail that might concern investors (especially financial aspects).
+This makes a massive difference in what kind of information you’ll need to include in the final document.

 - Key resources: Significant resources and assets like capital, staff, etc.